Extract Text from ZIP Files in Java using GroupDocs.Parser

 Practical Applications

-1. Email Attachment Processing: Automatically extract and index text from email attachments stored in archives.
+1. Email Attachment Processing – Automatically extract and index text from archived email attachments.

 Performance Considerations